GaganPaul/Smart_Kisan_Advisor/README.md

 - **Government Partnerships**: Revenue through government contracts
 - **Corporate Partnerships**: Premium features for agri-businesses
 - **Data Analytics**: Anonymized insights for research institutions

+## Troubleshooting

+### Streamlit Cloud Deployment Issues

+#### Python 3.13 Compatibility
+If you encounter errors like "No solution found when resolving dependencies" on Streamlit Cloud:

+1. **Use Minimal Requirements**: Replace `requirements.txt` with `requirements-minimal.txt`
+2. **Alternative**: Use Python 3.11 or 3.12 by specifying in your deployment settings
+3. **Manual Fix**: Comment out problematic packages in requirements.txt

+#### Common Error Solutions

+**PyTorch/Transformers Issues**:
+- Use `requirements-minimal.txt` for basic functionality
+- The disease detection feature may be disabled, but chat advisor will work

+**OpenCV Issues**:
+- The app will show a warning but continue to function
+- Image upload will still work for basic display

+**API Key Issues**:
+- Ensure your `GROQ_API_KEY` is set in Streamlit Secrets
+- Check that the API key is valid and has sufficient credits

+### Local Development Issues

+#### Import Errors
+If you get import errors for optional libraries:
+- Install missing packages: `pip install package-name`
+- Or use the minimal requirements for basic functionality

+#### Memory Issues
+For large model downloads:
+- Use a machine with at least 4GB RAM
+- Consider using cloud deployment for better resources

 ## Contributing
 This project is developed for SIH 2025 Hackathon.
 Contributions are welcome!